aram392/sentiment-analysis/readme.md

 ## To run locally

-* Create a virtual environment on which to run this by:
+* Create a virtual environment on which to run this by

   -`python -m venv venv` on windows
   -`python3 -m venv venv` on mac
 * Activate the virtual environment